Overview of spinal stenosis

 - Pain, weakness, numbness or tingling in the shoulders, arms and hands

 - Trouble holding onto things

 If spinal stenosis is in the lumbar (lower back) region, nerve compression may cause pain or cramping while walking or with prolonged standing.
 Spinal stenosis in a different lumbar region may also cause limping while walking due to pain or muscle weakness.
-It must be noted that not all areas may be compress uniformly.
-One nerve may be compressed to a greater degree than another resulting in a variability of symptoms in different areas or different sides of the body.
+It must be noted that not all areas may compress the same way.
+One nerve may be compressed to a greater degree than another, resulting in a variability of symptoms in different areas or sides of the body.

-If you suspect neck or back pain is caused by spinal stenosis, see your physician for testing and proper diagnosis.
-Spinal stenosis may be mimicked by other conditions, such as herniated discs, arthritis of the spine, or bulging discs.
-Your doctor will be able to order tests to help rule out other conditions and help you discover whether spinal stenosis is the cause of your pain.
-Diagnostic tests ordered may include an MRI, an X-ray or CT scan.
+If you suspect that your neck or back pain is caused by spinal stenosis, see your doctor for testing and a proper diagnosis.
+Spinal stenosis may be mimicked by or exist in conjunction with other conditions, such as herniated discs, arthritis of the spine or bulging discs.
+Your doctor will be able to order diagnostic tests like an MRI, X-ray or CT scan to help rule out other conditions and help you discover whether spinal stenosis is the cause of your pain.

-However, not all patients will find relief through these therapies.
-If your pain worsens or becomes chronic, spinal surgery may be prescribed.
-If this is the case, contact Laser Spine Institute (LSI) to learn about our minimally invasive, endoscopic surgical procedures.
-They are performed on an outpatient basis.
-Contact LSI today for a complimentary review of your MRI or CT scan.
+However, not all patients will find relief through these conservative therapies.
+If your pain from spinal stenosis worsens or becomes chronic after several weeks or months, spinal surgery may be prescribed.
+If this is the case, contact Laser Spine Institute to learn about our minimally invasive spine surgery.
+Our minimally invasive decompression, and in severe cases, stabilization procedures, are performed on an outpatient basis and are a safer and effective alternative to traditional open spine surgery.^